up-in-the-clouds/telar-khipu/GOOGLE_SHEETS_TEMPLATE.md

 Before publishing your sheet:

 - [ ] All 4 required tabs present (Instructions, Project Setup, Objects, Glossary)
-- [ ] At least one Chapter tab
+- [ ] At least one Story tab
 - [ ] All required columns present in each tab
 - [ ] Column headers match exactly (case-sensitive)
 - [ ] No empty rows between data rows
-- [ ] Object IDs match between Objects tab and Chapter tabs
+- [ ] Object IDs match between Objects tab and Story tabs
 - [ ] Coordinates are decimal numbers (0.5 not 50%)
 - [ ] File paths start with `/`
 - [ ] External IIIF URLs are complete info.json URLs